 What does ‘I’m dying for a coffee’ mean?

-If someone says ‘I’m dying for a coffee,’ it doesn’t mean they will actually die to get a coffee.
-It just means the speaker really wants a coffee.
+If someone says ‘I’m dying for a coffee’, they won’t really die for a coffee 😮 It just means they really want to drink a coffee.
+Here, ‘die for’ is a stronger way to say ‘want’.

 I’m dying for a pepperoni pizza.